 If these tests show anything abnormal, your GP will refer you to see a chest specialist within 2 weeks.
 Sometimes they will do this before getting the result of the chest x-ray.

-At the hospital the specialist will explain any other tests you need.
+At the hospital the specialist will explain any other tests you need before a diagnosis of lung cancer can be made.

 Other tests you may have at the hospital include: